-In this article we are unveiling the intriguing link between Soil Microbes and human gut health by the role beneficial soil microbes play in plant nutrient delivery.
+In this article we are unveiling the intriguing link between soil microbes and human gut health by the role beneficial soil microbes play in plant nutrient delivery.

 Today, studies show that humans are around 90% deficient of beneficial gut bacteria.
 This is due to an increase in artificial environments, chemical pollutants, our obsession with over-sanitising, and not spending enough time in nature, or eating natural food.